willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Spore to Spore: The peculiar and fascinating life cycle ofc **[mushrooms](https://www.wikiwand.com/en/Mushroom)**
 * Blowing in the wind: How the jet stream creates currents of change around the world.
 It's helpful to remember we're all part of something bigger, and we're not going through change alone.
+* Welcome to the world: See life through the eyes of a baby elephant  - Beginner's mind.
+Embrace curiosity.
+Throughout the day, try to approach thoughts and feelings that arise with curiosity.
+That's beginner's mind.

 ## The wake up - Friday